MMike17/CustomColors/README.md

 ## Usage

-This plugin only works on the [itch.io/dashboard](https://itch.io/dashboard) and sub-pages.
+This plugin only works on [itch.io/dashboard](https://itch.io/dashboard) and sub-pages.

 When not on the mentioned page, the plugin will display the following message :